 The Supreme Court.

-The appeal court.
+The appeals court.

-Time moves on, and the post office is a testament to art for people who know what they like.
+The post office is a testament to art for people who know what they like.

 People went shopping, too.